What Is The GRA?

 So, where do you get these reports?
 Restaurants tend to have three different places that provide the majority of these reports.

 The first place to go is your point of sale systems.
 Almost everybody understands you have to have a credit card terminal/cash register.
 If you need to have a merchant service processor, it will turn those credit cards into cash.
-Many of you also understand that the provider of those services also can give you reports from the activity through the point of sale register on certain kinds activities in the restaurant.
-This is a neglected item in many operations, but know that a lot of information is available such as daily service reports, sales by time, sales by a server, sales by category, and sales by menu items.
+Many of you also understand that the provider of those services can give you reports of the activity through the point of sale register on certain kinds of activities in the restaurant.
+This is a neglected item in many operations, but know that much information is available such as daily service reports, sales by time, sales by a server, sales by category, and sales by menu items.
 Many things are available at that point of sale reporting portfolio.
 It makes sense for you to bring a representative from your point of sale company out and ask them what can you get out of that system that you are not currently using.
 They’re always developing new reports; they’re consistently working to create new value to compete with other merchant processors.
-You’ll be very surprised to learn the kinds of things that they are willing and can do for you that you just haven’t asked for before.
-But, also understand the point of sale has one glaring hole in it; it cannot report costs.
-They’ll tell you it can, but what they’re saying is that you can estimate or put in standard costs, and it will add up all the sales against those costs and tell you what it thinks; were there profitable items or not.
+You’ll be surprised to learn the kinds of things that they are willing and can do for you that you just haven’t asked for before.
+However, also understand the point of sale has one glaring hole in it; it cannot report costs.
+They’ll tell you it can, but what they’re saying is that you can estimate or put in standard costs, and it will add up all the sales against those costs and tell you what it thinks; were there profitable items or not?

 So many operators are sent to analytical systems to bridge the gap between the strengths and weaknesses of the general ledger and the point of sale.
-Avero, Zeewise and Marketing Vitals, and indeed the ambiguities Excel spreadsheets are analytical systems to help make sense of activity on the floor.
-This allows us to look down, drill down, and review specific activities if we know how to use these different services.
+Avero, Zeewise and Marketing Vitals, and the ambiguities of Excel spreadsheets are analytical systems to help make sense of activity on the floor.
+This system allows us to look down, drill down, and review specific activities if we know how to use these different services.